Caylin Louis Moore

 2020

 Caylin Louis Moore is a Doctoral Candidate in Stanford's sociology department and a Ford Foundation Fellow.
-He is broadly interested in urban sociology, policy, crime and policing, spatial inequality, gentrification, and social networks.
+He is broadly interested in urban sociology, policy, crime and policing, spatial inequality, law, and gentrification.

 Caylin (pronounced Ky-Lin) holds an M.Sc. in Latin American Studies from the University of Oxford, where he was a 2017 Rhodes Scholar.
 He received his B.S. in Economics from Texas Christian University in 2017.
 He is the author of A Dream Too Big: The Story of An Improbable Journey from Compton to Oxford.
-Before Stanford, he taught economics and civics at a high school in East Palo Alto, CA.
+Before Stanford, he taught Economics and U.S. Government/ Civics at a high school in East Palo Alto, CA.

 Latest Publications